uccser/cs-field-guide/docs/source/author/chapters.rst

 These files live under a special ``structure`` directory.

 As a simple rule, structure files situated inside the ``structure`` directory contain **no** text a website user will see.
-Any user facing text lives in a Markdown file inside the locale specific directories.
+Any user-facing text lives in a Markdown file inside the locale specific directories.

 Configuration Files
 ==============================================================================